Nexedi/jio/docs/sphinx/source/revision_storages.rst

        // response.data.email -> "me_again@web.com"
      });

-   When multiple versions of a document are available, jIO returns the lastest, left-most version on the document tree (2-375... and labels all other versions as conflicting 2-068...).
+   When multiple versions of a document are available, jIO returns the latest, left-most version on the document tree (2-375... and labels all other versions as conflicting 2-068...).

 #.
 Retrieve conflicts by setting option